 Saxenda is an injectable prescription medicine that may help some obese adults or overweight adults, who also have weight-related medical problems, to lose weight and keep the weight off.
 It is used together with diet and exercise.
 Saxenda is not a weight-loss medicine or appetite suppressant.

 Saxenda is not for treating type 1 or type 2 diabetes./p>

 The Victoza brand of liraglutide is used together with diet and exercise to treat type 2 diabetes.
 Do not use Saxenda and Victoza together.

-You should not use Saxenda if you have multiple endocrine neoplasia type 2 (tumors in your glands), a personal or family history of medullary thyroid cancer, insulin-dependent diabetes, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin)
+You should not use Saxenda if you have multiple endocrine neoplasia type 2 (tumors in your glands), a personal or family history of medullary thyroid cancer, insulin-dependent diabetes, diabetic ketoacidosis, or are pregnant.

 In animal studies, liraglutide caused thyroid tumors or thyroid cancer.
 It is not known whether these effects would occur in people using regular doses.